Information Access of the Oppressed: Freirean Design for Emancipatory Information Access: Putting Freirean Design to practice

-\textbf{\emph{Theme: Safeguards from capture and co-option. }} No struggle for liberation has the luxury to step outside of its own cage to architect a new liberated reality; the work begins from within the bounds of the oppressive system to transform the state of oppression to one of emancipation.
-The work on emancipatory IA must likewise begin situated within present-day structures of oppression.
-This requires our work to prioritize safeguarding the platform from capture, blocking, political pressure, economic competition, and co-option.
-We consider these problems under this theme.
+No liberatory struggle has the luxury to step outside of its own cage to architect a new liberated reality; the work begins from within the bounds of oppressive systems to transform the state of oppression to one of emancipation.
+The work on emancipatory IA have to likewise begin within present-day structures of oppression.
+This motivates our work to prioritize safeguarding the platform from capture, blocking, political and economic coercion, and capitalist co-option.